Decair/WOTR_FxTweaks/README.md

-# Buff FX Tweaks
+# FX Tweaks

-WOTR Mod which allows users to disable and to override FX effects of buffs.
+WOTR Mod which allows users to disable and to override visual effects of buffs and certain Mythic Classes.

 By default the mod disables the BlessingOfUnlife and Stoneskin buff FXs.
-If you don't like this behavior, see How to Use for instructions around how to change DisableFx for BlessingOfUnlife and the four Stoneskin buffs from true to false.
+If you don't like this behavior, see How to Use for instructions around how to change this.

 # How to Install